Learn more about Colonoscopy

 Immediately before your colonoscopy, your anaesthetist will administer sedation to help you stay relaxed and comfortable (and usually asleep!) through the procedure.
 Most people have little to no memory of the procedure.

 After the procedure, the sedation will be allowed to wear off in recovery.
 You may have excess wind for a short time, which is normal.

 You are not able to drive or operate machinery for 24 hours, and someone else must drive and accompany you home.

-Dr Morris is always making sure he is giving the best possible treatment by undergoing ongoing training and development both in and outside of Australia.
+QLD Colorectal are always making sure we are giving the best possible treatment by undergoing ongoing training and development both in and outside of Australia.